-The City will continue to investigate sewer system optimization and additional storage opportunities to better monitor the CSO performance progress and promote further CSO volume reduction.
-Furthermore, the City will continue to maintain regular communication with regulatory bodies and stakeholders throughout the delivery of the CSO Master Plan.
+The City will continue to look for opportunities for greater sewer system optimization, additional storage options that will improve CSO performance progress monitoring and promote further CSO volume reduction.
+Furthermore, the City will continue regular communication with regulatory bodies and stakeholders throughout the delivery of the CSO Master Plan.